MobilityDB/MobilityDataScienceBook/chapter9/README.md

 ### Chapter 9: Mobility Data Cleaning

-cleaningStaticAttributes.sql: SQL script to create and clean the AIS database. timeseriesNotebook.ipynb: Jupiter Notebook for running the time series analysis and smoothing.
+cleaningStaticAttributes.sql: SQL script to create and clean the AIS database. timeseriesNotebookwOutliers.ipynb: Jupiter Notebook for running the time series analysis and smoothing.